jdf/processing.py/libraries/README.txt

-Extract any official Processing 2.0 plug-in into the "processing" folder.
+Extract any Processing 2.0 plug-in into the "processing" folder.